lacclab/OneStop-Eye-Movements/README.md

 | | [UCL](https://link.springer.com/article/10.3758/s13428-012-0313-y) | 43 | 25.8±7.5 | 1,932 | 81,144 | 110 | 43 | 110 |

 <!-- ![Key Statistics](images/statistics.png) -->
- 'Reading Comprehension' are datasets over piloted reading comprehension materials.
+ 'Reading Comprehension' are datasets with a substantial reading comprehension component over piloted reading comprehension materials.
 The remaining datasets are general purpose datasets over passages or individual sentences.
  'Words' is the number words in the textual corpus.
 'Words Recorded' is the number of word tokens for which eye-tracking data was collected.
 'NA': data not available.

 ### Controlled experimental manipulations